KumoCorp/kumomta/docs/userguide/installation/security.md

-The default configuration in the shaping helper for outgoing SMTP is to enable `Opportunistic` TLS, which is to make use of TLS if the destination host adverises it, but only if the certificate is trusted.
+The default configuration in the shaping helper for outgoing SMTP is to enable `Opportunistic` TLS, which is to make use of TLS if the destination host advertises it, but only if the certificate is trusted.

 Unfortunately, there are a large number of destination sites with poorly maintained TLS, so many kumomta users choose to deploy with